chaseaw/anRNAlab-Protocols/General/Plasmid-SubCloning.md

 *The DNA input does not necessarily have to be ~500 ng; could be scaled up or down*

- *Y: see your RE information about how many units are necessary to digest your insert.
-In general, NEB recommends 5–10 units of enzyme per µg DNA, and 10–20 units for genomic DNA in a 1 hour digest.
-1 µL is a good starting point.*

  **2.** Run the RE digest at 37°C for an hour (Check to see if your RE has different conditions).
 Heat inactivate *only* if the only item you need is the plasmid backbone.

  **3.** While this is running, pour a 1% agarose gel with the smallest combs (12 wells) for downstream gel purification of the backbones.

-If the plasmid does not have an insert you also plan to isolate and religate, you must do a dephosphorylation of the 5′ ends of the plasmid (CIP), to ensure it does not reseal without accepting the insert.
-Remember, if both the insert and the backbone at dephosphorylated, the plasmid will not re-ligate!
+ _It helps to dephosphorylate the 5′ ends of the plasmid (CIP) to prevent sealing without an insert during ligation._ <br/> _Unless you plan on using a cut out insert to subclone, you can add CIP directly after digestion._

  **4.** Add 1 µL of Quick CIP to the RE reaction, and incubate for another 10 min at 37°C.

  **5.** Heat inactivate 80°C for 2 minutes.
 This should inactivate the CIP and the REs.

- If the insert is being isolated for ligation later, do not CIP the digestion reaction
+ _If the insert is being isolated for ligation later, do not CIP the digestion reaction!_

  **6.** Run your multi-, single, and undigested digested plasmid on the gel.
 90V for an hour should be sufficient.

- **7.** Cut out the plasmid backbone (and insert, if applicable), taking care to minimize exposure to the light.
-Gel purify the slices via Monarch NEB Gel Purification Spin Kit.
-If you have multiple reactions to increase yield, pool all the samples into one column (up to 5 µg), and elute into 20 µl.
-Validate concentration via spec.
+ **7.** Cut out the plasmid backbone (and insert, if applicable), taking care to minimize exposure to the light. <br/>
+ Gel purify the slices via Monarch NEB Gel Purification Spin Kit. <br/>
+ If you have multiple reactions: to increase yield, pool all the samples into one column (up to 5 µg) and elute into 20 µl.
+Measure concentration.

 **Optional CIP Reaction (~0.5hrs)**

-If you are also attempting to isolate the plasmid insert for downstream uses in plasmid cloning, you must do a dephosphorylation reaction after the backbone has been isolated.
+_If you are also attempting to isolate the plasmid insert for downstream uses in plasmid cloning, you must dephosphorylate the backbone separately._

 **1.** Setup the following reaction with the *digested plasmid backbone*.
 | Component | Concentration | Quantity |